By Laura A. Roser

 Your Personal Legacy Statement

-Your Personal Legacy Statement is your declaration of how you’d like to live your life and impact others from an ethical standpoint.
+Your Personal Legacy Statement or Personal Mission Statement is your declaration of how you’d like to live your life and impact others from an ethical standpoint.
 It’s different from goals, which are about achievements.
 The objective of a Personal Legacy Statement is to clearly state your principles, how you intend to treat others, how you plan to care for your spiritual needs, and how you will share your legacy.

 Seneca wrote, “Cherish some man of high character, and keep him ever before your eyes, living as if he were watching you, and ordering all your actions as if he beheld them. . . .
 For we must indeed have someone according to whom we may regulate our characters; you can never straighten that which is crooked unless you use a ruler.”